rdurica/core/README.md

 Elevate the user experience with SweetAlert integration, allowing you to create attractive and user-friendly flash messages.
 This enhances the presentation of notifications and messages, ensuring a polished and engaging UI for your users.

-#### Access Control List (ACL) for Easy Authorization ####

-The Core package includes a flexible ACL system that simplifies authorization management.
-It provides a structured way to define user roles, permissions, and access levels, ensuring that sensitive actions and resources are protected.

 ## Contributing